peterjwest/istanbul-text-full-reporter/README.md

 # Istanbul text-full reporter
 Text based coverage reporter for Istanbul code coverage

+> [!WARNING]
+> This project has been archived, because it is no longer maintained, as I don't use Istanbul/nyc anymore

 ## With istanbul

 To register and use with istanbul: